jmackey-astro/pion-docs/docs/source/modules.rst

 and 3D.
 It is switched on by setting the parameter WIND_NSRC to an integer value greater than zero.

-Note, however, that it always assumes a 3D geometry so that the density falls of with an inverse square law to conserve mass.
-2D simulations in Cartesian geometry will therefore not work correctly, because they assume a line source and not a point source.
+2D simulations in Cartesian geometry assume a line source and not a point source.
+This means the density falls off as 1/r, so such a simulation is only suitable for testing code.

-Example:
+For moving stars, a file "trajectory.txt" is created in the current working directory and the trajectory of the stars is saved there, with a line being written every 10 times the star's position is updated.

+Example parameters for a wind source:

 ::